All Episodes

 We have probably the tip of the iceberg, 5% or less of the communication.

-And that's one of the challenges is we're connecting the dots when in fact most of the material was done very cleverly, as they like to say, over the transom, meaning the way spies communicate in a way that can't easily be traced.
+And that's one of the challenges is we're connecting the dots when, in fact, most of the material was done very cleverly, as they like to say, over the transom, meaning the way spies communicate in a way that can't easily be traced.

 What else is there that would be available as it relates to the gang of eight that would support and prove this narrative to be true if the president were to declassify such?

-The second part and the the more important part is that many of these individuals in a real investigation, if we had a special prosecutor, as the president believes we should, we would be looking at at records of phone calls.
+The second part and the more important part is that many of these individuals in a real investigation, if we had a special prosecutor, as the president believes we should, we would be looking at records of phone calls.

 We'd be finding those communications.

-We must not know the content, but at least we'd know how many times a phone call went between people and begin to connect the dots there, probably leading, if you will, not just to Christopher Steele, but then to the people he was involved in, which could be the Russians.
+We may not know the content, but at least we'd know how many times a phone call went between people and begin to connect the dots there, probably leading, if you will, not just to Christopher Steele, but then to the people he was involved in, which could be the Russians.

 Wow.